lutraconsulting/qgis-crayfish-plugin/README.md

 Todo
 ====

-Prepare a resources page (essentially a manual)
 Fix About section
-Add support for downloading Crayfish Viewer library from behind proxy server Anti-aliasing
+Anti-aliasing
 Consider removing apply button as it seems redundant Implement full sanity checking of user input values in Vector properties dialog and suitable error mesages